pedromarcello21/StreetEasyNavigator/README.md

 - **Bot Detection:** The script includes measures to avoid bot detection, but in some cases, it may still be blocked.
 If this happens, try running the script again or implementing additional anti-bot strategies.

-## Contributing

-Feel free to contribute to this project by opening an issue or submitting a pull request.

-## License

 This project is licensed under the MIT License.
 ```